ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } AggregateShare;
 ~~~

-`encrypted_aggregate_share.config_id` is set to the collector's HPKE config ID.
+`encrypted_aggregate_share.config_id` is set to the Collector's HPKE config ID.
 `encrypted_aggregate_share.enc` is set to the encapsulated HPKE context `enc`
 computed above and `encrypted_aggregate_share.ciphertext` is the ciphertext
 `encrypted_agg_share` computed above.

-After receiving the helper's response, the leader uses the HpkeCiphertext to
+After receiving the Helper's response, the Leader uses the HpkeCiphertext to
-complete a collection job (see {{collect-flow}}).
+finialize a collection job (see {{collect-finalization}}).

-After issuing an aggregate-share request for a given query, it is an error for
+Once an AggregateShareReq has been issued for the batch determined by a given
-the leader to issue any more aggregation jobs for additional reports that
+query, it is an error for the Leader to issue any more aggregation jobs for
-satisfy the query.
-These reports will be rejected by helpers as described
+additional reports that satisfy the query.
+These reports will be rejected by
-{{agg-init}}.
+helpers as described {{input-share-validation}}.

 Before completing the collection job, the leader also computes its own
 aggregate share `agg_share` by aggregating all of the prepared output shares